victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

               << "; zs: " << makeString(zs)
               << std::endl;
 {{< /highlight >}}
-Of course, it won't compile because out two templates aren't enough, so the trird one is on the way.
-Usually, I start writing rather than thinking, but in this case we had to do it smart.
-A collection could be a `vector`, a `set`, a C-array, but in generic case it is something _iterable_.
-Thus we need a template what will accept something iterable and iterate on it.
+Of course, the code is missing the necessary template.
+I like diving right into coding without much thought, but in this case, let's be clever.
+A collection could be a vector, a set, or a C-array, but in a generic case, it is something _iterable_.
+We could use `std::begin` on something iterable.
+Thus we need a template that will accept something compatible with `std::begin` and iterate on it.

 Now, start typing:
 {{< highlight cpp>}}
 // makeString.hpp
 // ...